karanvir12/vine/doc/testing.md

 is covered by [Gurke][Gurke].
 Asserts are made using Grafana rules, based on the existing prometheus metrics.
-This can be extended by adding an additional service translating `jaeger` spans into addition prometheus avoiding additional peer source changes.
+This can be extended by adding an additional service translating `jaeger` spans into addition prometheus avoiding additional vine source changes.

 _Behavior tests_ and _testing at scale_ have naturally soft boundary.
 The most significant difference is the presence of a real network and